Israeli troops round up Palestinian men in northern Gaza as UN warns aid operation is 'in tatters'

 Israel’s campaign has killed more than 17,400 people in Gaza — 70% of them women and children — and wounded more than 46,000, according to the territory’s Health Ministry, which says many others are trapped under rubble.
 The ministry does not differentiate between civilian and combatant deaths.

 Hamas and other militants killed about 1,200 people, mostly civilians, in the Oct.
 7 attack and took more than 240 hostages.
-More than 130 hostages remain in Gaza, predominately soldiers and civilian men, after more than 100 were freed, most during a cease-fire last month.
 The military says 93 of its troops have been killed in the ground campaign.

 Frankel reported from Jerusalem, Keath from Cairo.
 Associated Press writers Bassem Mroue in Beirut, Jack Jeffery in Cairo and Edith M. Lederer at the United Nations contributed.